Research

 Funding

-The lab is supported by a fellowship to Giulia Ghedini from ”la Caixa” Foundation and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648 (LCF/BQ/PI21/11830001).
+2021-2024: Junior Leader Incoming fellowship to Giulia Ghedini from ”la Caixa” Foundation and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648 (LCF/BQ/PI21/11830001).

-The lab is supported by a fellowship to Giulia Ghedini from ”la Caixa” Foundation and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648 (LCF/BQ/PI21/11830001).
+2021-2024: Junior Leader Incoming fellowship to Giulia Ghedini from ”la Caixa” Foundation and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648 (LCF/BQ/PI21/11830001).